packagist/private-packagist-docs/features/integration-github-bitbucket-gitlab.md

 * OAuth: Users authenticate on Private Packagist with their GitHub accounts
 * Synchronization:
     * Keeps teams, their members, and access permissions in sync with your GitHub organization
-    * The default repository permissions on GitHub is used to grant members access to your repositories
 * Code Credentials: GitHub App or GitHub API Token
 * Webhooks: Code changes, releases, created repositories, team creation or member changes